What is an Arrest Warrant?

 - Represent you and protect your rights during any communications with law enforcement officers;

-- Defend you for the underlying criminal charge
+- Defend the underlying criminal charge